psphelan/psphelan.github.io/_posts/Ethics/2018-10-23-fear-and-loathing-2.markdown

 lip ulcer; neither the seemingly-CG images of healthy and diseased lungs nor the stapled-shut median sternotomy incision seem particularly gory to me.
 Initially I thought I might be underrating these images, but comparison with the graphic warnings apparently used in Brazil dispelled that thought.
-I will describe them below but won’t display them (the images can viewed through <a href=“http://media.khi.org/img/photos/2010/11/10/brazilian_warning_labels.jpg”>this link</a>, hosted by the Kansas Health Institute).
+I will describe them below but won’t display them (the images can viewed through [this link](http://media.khi.org/img/photos/2010/11/10/brazilian_warning_labels.jpg), hosted by the Kansas Health Institute).
 <br><br>
 <li>A deceased human fetus lying in an ashtray by cigarette butts.</li>